Excess energy of an ultracold Fermi gas in a trapped geometry: Introduction

 Besides the study of strongly correlated electron (Fermi) gas, weak interaction effects on Fermi gas have also been studied for a long time \cite{lee}.
 Finite size effect on an ideal Fermi gas was also studied a few decades ago \cite{barma}.
 While the Fermi gas for those cases are essentially homogeneous, the Fermi gas of our interest is inhomogeneous being trapped by an inhomogeneous magnetic field.
 Finite size effect was explored for such a system by the authors of Ref.\cite{finitesize-fermi} in a way Grossmann and Holthaus did for Bose gas \cite{finitesize}.
-They considered the finite size effect on our system by adding the zero point energy of oscillation and a surface contribution to the bulk density of states \cite{finitesize-fermi}.
-They showed that these two corrections cancel each other in the energy expression to the first order in angular frequency.
+They considered the finite size effect on our system by adding the zero point energy of the oscillations and a surface contribution (resulted from the error of considering discrete energy levels continuum) to the bulk density of states \cite{finitesize-fermi}.
+They eventually showed that these two corrections cancel each other in the energy expression to the first order in angular frequency.
 Consequently, they did not get considerable finite size correction at all.
 However, apart from these, finite size effect may also be there in measuring temperature \cite{temperature}, and in calculating the chemical potential as well.
-Incorporationg this fearure one can get considerable finite size correction to the first order in angular frequency.
-Along with the finite size effect we also consider the effect of weak interparticle interaction effect in energy for entire range of temperature.
-Although the interest of exploring the thermodynamic behavior of an ultracold Fermi gas has been moved to strongly correlated regime \cite{ho,perali,carr,thermodynamics,bulgac,hu2} yet the same for weakly interacting regime has not surprisingly been studied except that for $T\rightarrow0$ \cite{T-F,M-F}.
+Incorporating these features one can get considerable finite size correction to the first order in angular frequency.
+Along with the finite size effect we also consider the contribution of weak interparticle interaction in energy for entire range of temperature.
+Although the interest of exploring the thermodynamic behavior of an ultracold Fermi gas has been moved to strongly correlated regime \cite{ho,perali,carr,thermodynamics,bulgac,hu2} yet the same for weakly interacting regime has not surprisingly been studied except that for $T\rightarrow0$ \cite{T-F,M-F}, and for $T\ne0$ with a particular interest in phase separation of its multi-components \cite{salasnich}.